 Rain barrels can be made from food-grade plastic barrels or heavy-duty trash cans for as little as $15.00.
 Rain barrels can also be purchased pre-made from commercial manufacturers and retailers.

-Below is a link to an instructional video from Our Old House on how to construct your own rain barrel.
+Please view an instructional video from Our Old House on how to construct your own rain barrel.